mlwalters/mlwalters/README.md

 Repositories: {{ REPOSITORIES }}
 Account age: {{ ACCOUNT_AGE }}
 -->
-I'm **Maricar** (Ma-REE-car / MAH-ree-car)/**Kai** and I am a web developer.
+I'm **Maricar** (MAH-ree-car/Mah-ree-CAR) /**Kai** and I am a web developer.
 I am a Filipina and living in the US.
 Self-taught JavaScript, HTML, CSS, Bootstrap, Node.js, TypeScript for 6~ months before joining **LaunchCode's CoderGirl C# Web Development** program where I also got familiar with Angular.
-I am **available for remote full-time employment**.
+I am **available for remote full-time employment** mainly focused on **C#/.NET and/or JavaScript Web Development**.
 <br>
 <hr>
-🔭 I’m currently working on
+👩‍💻 I’m currently working on
 <br>
 - <a href="https://github.com/carrimaxx/MovieWatchlist">A full-stack movie watchlist web app</a>
 <br>
-- A group project with LaunchCode CoderGirl
+- A full-stack web app group project with LaunchCode CoderGirl, with C#/.NET for the back-end and Angular for the front-end

-🌱 I have learned/currently learning
+🌱💻 I have learned/currently learning
 - C#/.NET
 - ASP.NET MVC
 - JavaScript